ring-lang/ring/extensions/tutorial/sayhello/README.md

 In this extension we learn how to create a C function that get a name as string then say hello.

-This extension in an update to the (sumtwonumbers) extension in : ring/extensions/tutorial/sumtwonumbers folder
+This extension is an update to the (sumtwonumbers) extension in : ring/extensions/tutorial/sumtwonumbers folder

 In mylib.c we update the file to add